Photo: Izard County Medical Center

 Americore’s parent company is based in Florida and in December filed for bankruptcy in a case that includes the Izard County Medical Center and three other hospitals.

 In early January, the Arkansas Democrat-Gazette reported the bankruptcy filings.

-The Little Rock paper said then it’s not clear what the filings mean for the future of the only hospital in Izard County, as officials from the medical center and from the parent company failed to return calls seeking comment.
-The petition was filed under Chapter 11 of U.S. bankruptcy code, meaning they can ask the court to reorganize debts and continue operation.
+The Little Rock paper said the petition was filed under Chapter 11 of U.S. bankruptcy code, meaning the court can be asked to reorganize debts and continue operation.

 The Izard County Medical Center was established in 1952 and was acquired by Americore in 2017.